 3. Performance standards.
 Solar farms (and their permitted supporting facilities) shall be consistent with the following performance standards:

 a.
-Provide no less than ten (10) foot buffers on all sides of the site except for ingress and egress corridors.
-No landscaping is required within the ten (10) foot buffer unless supporting structures for solar farms are located within twenty-five (25) feet of the property line, in which case the buffer area must be landscaped.
-A masonry, wood, or similar opaque structure may be substituted for the landscaped buffer.
-The facility must be completely enclosed by a chain link fence no less than six (6) feet high.
-Buffer areas may contain access roads, barriers or security walls, fences, and crossings by linear facilities;
+Provide no less than twentyfive (25) foot setbacks on all sides of the site except for ingress and egress corridors.
+If natural vegetation is present in the setback area, it must be left undisturbed.
+Where the perimeter is adjacent to an existing residence, a twenty foot (20’) vegetative buffer shall be planted by the applicant within the setback area, such that the view of the solar facility from the residence is effectively obscured within five years.
+The vegetative buffer shall be planted with native species of trees and shrubs that will mature to full opacity within five (5) years of initial planting, and shall be maintained by the applicant until fully established.
+Setback areas may contain access roads, barriers or security walls, fences, and crossings by linear facilities, provided that any required vegetative buffers are maintained;

 b.
 Provide compensatory storage for development in the one hundred (100)-year floodplain consistent with local and state standards;